kmccurdy/techdsc/Technological_Sovereignty_Green_Paper_1.md

 recognized:
 66) - Right of interaction: Citizens have the right to know when they are or aren't interacting with an algorithm.
 	- When an individual receives an outcome from a service that is based wholly or partially on algorithmic computation, this should be clearly and transparently communicated.
-    - AI is not allowed to "conceal" itself in interactions with unknowing citizens, as seen in the initial [Google Duplex tests](https://www.theverge.com/2018/6/27/17508728/google-duplex-assistant-reservations-demo).
+    - AI is not allowed to "conceal" itself in interactions with unknowing citizens.
-    - On the other side, businesses are not allowed to "conceal" human data processing to [users who believe themselves to be interacting with an algorithm](https://www.theguardian.com/technology/2018/jul/06/artificial-intelligence-ai-humans-bots-tech-companies).
+    - On the other side, businesses are not allowed to "conceal" human data processing to users who believe themselves to be interacting with an algorithm.
 67) - Right of equal treatment: Citizens have the right to be free from algorithmic discrimination.
-     - If algorithmic services provide outputs of consistently lower value or quality to or about users coming from historically marginalized backgrounds, this constitutes discrimination ([example from google search](http://time.com/5209144/google-search-engine-algorithm-bias-racism/)).
+     - If algorithmic services provide outputs of consistently lower value or quality to or about users coming from historically marginalized backgrounds, this constitutes discrimination .
      - Users should be able to compare outputs based on different demographic profiles (e.g. "would this search result be the same if I were to change the gender or age the algorithm has inferred for me?").

 #### 3.2.2.
 Algorithmic emancipation: Building an intelligent, accountable future